afiore/underlying/circe/src/main/tut/README.md

 implicit val documentDecoder: Decoder[Document] = deriveDecoder
 ```

+By extending `underlying.NewType[String]` and importing `underlying.circe.auto._`,
-By importing `underlying.circe.auto._` the compiler will automatically derive an
+we can now leverage the compiler to automatically derive an encoder/decoder for
-encoder/decoder for `Document.Id`, automating the same trivial unwrapping and wrapping
+`Document.Id`, automating the same trivial unwrapping and wrapping logic implemented
-logic implemented above.
+above.

 ```tut
 val doc = Document(Id("xyz18a"),"Some doc")